Akere-Abdulraheem/Yeva/large screens/README.md

-# Yeva
+# Shukzy
-Yeva's works
+Shukzy's works

-* This folder contains all the source code for screens lgreater than 456px
+* This folder contains all the source code for screens greater than 456px

 Please endeavour to pull request for any change